 Introduction: Simple Soda Bottle Quasi-Hydroponic

 This is such a simple, cheap and effective introduction into hydroponic gardening.
 I leave my basil plants in there for weeks at a time without watering and they do great!
 Perfect for those who leave the house for days or weeks at a time and don't want their plants dying.
-You can read more about the project at my site dopehome.
+It will have you growing and using more of your own food at home in no time!

 Step 1: Collect Your Items